Review of the Book The End of Reality by Jonathan Taplin

-by Donald H. Marks, physician, scientist and 3rd generation veteran
+by Donald H. Marks, Physician, Scientist, and 3rd Generation Veteran

 The 4 billionaires Peter Thiel, Elon Musk, Mark Zuckerberg, and Marc Andreesen are:

-selling fantasies while the world is burning.
+Selling fantasies while the world is burning.

-diverting attention away from issues like income inequality, climate change, and the erosion of democracy.
+Viverting attention away from issues like income inequality, climate change, and the erosion of democracy.

-capitalizing on the low quality of life among America's poor and working classes.
+Capitalizing on the low quality of life among America's poor and working classes.

-hyping schemes that are designed to divert our attention away from issues that really matter.
+Typing schemes that are designed to divert our attention away from issues that really matter.

-selling a fantasy future where artificial intelligence and robots will do most of the work.
+Selling a fantasy future where artificial intelligence and robots will do most of the work.

-selling a future where a large portion of the population will sit at home, living a fantasy life in the Metaverse, subsisting on government-paid crypto Universal Basic Income.
+Selling a future where a large portion of the population will sit at home, living a fantasy life in the Metaverse, subsisting on government-paid crypto Universal Basic Income.

-The book is a reform agenda that seeks to replace the warped worldview of "The Four" with a vision of regenerative economics that seeks to build a sustainable society with healthy growth and full employment
+The book exposits a reform agenda that seeks to replace the warped worldview of "The Four" with a vision of regenerative economics that seeks to build a sustainable society with healthy growth and full employment

 Chapter 7 provides an exhaustive history refresher on Crypto, where it came from, the crashes and scans, and should give cheer to anyone who didnt get involved or exited while intact.
+It's really easy to understand and makes all its points perfectly clear..n

 In Chapter 10 of the book, Tolpin provides perceptive insight into the personal backgrounds and cultural power of four influential billionaires: Peter Thiel, Elon Musk, Mark Zuckerberg, and Marc Andreesen (referred to as “The Four”).
 These tech moguls have been hyping various schemes that divert attention away from critical issues: